 There is no doubt that the above crimes are indeed terrible, but their comparison with shirk shows that they do not hold much significance in relation to this travesty.
 When a man murders, rapes or steals, the injustice which is done is directed primarily at other humans.
 But when a man commits shirk, the injustice is directed towards the Creator of the heavens and the earth; Allah.
 When a person is murdered, all sorts of reasons and explanations are given.
 But one thing that the murderer cannot claim, is that the murdered was someone who provided him with food, shelter, clothing and all the other things which keep humans aloft in this life.

-Yet those who commit this worst of all sins are still doing so because Allah has “thrown veils on their hearts,” so that they do not understand Muhammad’s message (v.
+Yet those who commit this worst of all sins are still doing so not out of their own free choice, but because Allah has “thrown veils on their hearts,” so that they do not understand Muhammad’s message (v.
 25).
 Hellfire awaits them (vv.
 26, 30).